 \section{Deep FAS with Advanced Sensors}

-Commercial RGB camera-based FAS would be an excellent tradeoff solution in terms of security and hardware cost in daily face recognition applications (e.g., mobile unlock and area access control).
+Commercial RGB camera-based FAS would be an excellent tradeoff solution in terms of security and hardware cost in daily face recognition applications.
 However, some high-security scenarios (face payment and vault entrance guard) require very low false acceptance errors.
 Recently, advanced sensors with various modalities are developed to facilitate the ultra-secure FAS.
 Merits and demerits of various sensors and hardware modules for FAS in terms of environmental conditions (lighting and distance) and attack types (print, replay, and 3D mask) are listed in Table~\ref{tab:sensorstemp}.

 Compared with monocular visible RGB camera (VIS), stereo cameras (VIS-Stereo)~\cite{rehman2020slnet} benefits the 3D geometry information reconstruction for 2D spoofing detection.
 When assembling with dynamic flash light on the presentation face, VIS-Flash~\cite{liu2019AuroraGuard} is able to capture intrinsic reflection-based material clues to detect all three attack types.